Credit bureaus track consumers’ credit history: making sure they pay their bills, aren’t late on those bills, and how much debt they carry.

 If you change jobs too frequently, you’re could also be seen as a risk.

 However, a lender must first get your permission to access your employment and home address records by having you sign a release.
 But if you deny the request, a lender may not give you a loan based on your refusal alone.

 Potential employers can even purchase your credit report and use that information to make hiring decisions.
-A few blemishes in your credit history could cause you to lose a potential job.
-If you made a poor financial decision at some point, they may feel you’ll make poor decisions at your job.
+But, conversely, a few blemishes in your credit history could cause you to lose a potential job.
+For example, if you made a poor financial decision at some point, they might feel you’ll make poor decisions at your job.